-The Department of Education expects to complete the update of the IDR payment records by July 2023 for most borrowers.
+The Department of Education expects to complete the update of the IDR payment records at some point in 2024 for most borrowers.

-However, it is worth noting that this update has already been pushed back from January 2023, and it is possible that further delays will happen.
+However, it is worth noting that this update has already been pushed back multiple times from the originally planned date in January 2023, and it is possible that further delays will happen.

-The one exception to this timeline is for borrowers who have already reached the number of payments required for IDR forgiveness.
-These borrowers should have received their update and details on forgiveness in November.
+The one exception to this timeline is for borrowers who are nearing the number of payments required for IDR forgiveness.
+These borrowers should receive their update and details on forgiveness by the spring of 2023 according to the Department of Education.
 If you think you have already reached the 20 or 25 years necessary to earn IDR forgiveness under these new rules, now is the time to reach out to your servicer.